+The Overlap type depends of the sort of the annotation and the sort of the search results.
+For example, if an annotation corresponds to single words and your Search was to find single words, you should choose Exakt as overlap type.

-6. FILTERING SEARCH RESULTS
+7. FILTERING SEARCH RESULTS

 Often, your list of search results contains some unwanted or irrelevant instances.
 In order to get rid of those you can have two options.